lorisleiva/laravel-actions-docs/2.x/basic-usage.md

 }
 ```

-## Run as an object
+## Running as an object

-The `AsAction` trait provides a couple method that help you resolve the class from the container and execute it.
+The `AsAction` trait provides a couple of methods that help you resolve the class from the container and execute it.

 ```php
 // Equivalent to "app(UpdateUserPassword::class)".